ashenoy95/HackIllinois-2018/README.md

 ## USAGE
+  * View the HTML file for interactive map visualizations
   * Before starting, please check out the source link mentioned above.
   * To build on this project, clone the repo and check out the .R file.
   * Requires R version 3.4.3 and the following libraries: